grammyjs/website/site/docs/hosting/cyclic.md

 ### Webhooks

-Create a file named `app.ts` in the src directory, or actually any name you like (but you should be remembering and using this as the main file to deploy), with the following content:
+Open up the `bot.ts` file located in your `src` directory and paste the following content:

 ```ts{10} [Node.js]
 import express from "express";